ampproject/amphtml/contributing/getting-started-quick.md

 1. Check out the master branch: `git checkout master`
 2. Pull the latest changes: `git pull`
 3. Check out your branch: `git checkout <branch name>`
-4. Rebase the changes to your branch: `git rebase master`
+4. Merge the changes to your branch: `git merge master`

       **Note**: You may need to resolve conflicting changes at this point.